puppetlabs/pcp-specifications/cthun/delivery.md

 **S** determines that the expanded URI points to both **B** and **C**.
 It then delivers one copy of the message to both **B** and **C**.
 (3), (4)

 ### Client to server messages

-Consider the following example. client A is connected to a server S. A is identified by the URI _cth://client_a/controller_.
-A wishes to perform an inventory query and thus needs to send a message to S.
+Consider the following example.
+Client A is connected to a server S. A is identified by the URI _cth://client_a/controller_.
+A wishes to perform an inventory query and thus needs to send a message to S (refer to the [inventory][2] section).

 ```
     client A                    server S